How Much Do You Know About High Blood Pressure?

 MYTH 1: You can’t avoid high blood pressure.

-FACT: High blood pressure can run in families, but there there is plenty you can do to avoid it.
+FACT: High blood pressure can run in families, but there is plenty you can do to avoid it.
 Healthy lifestyle changes can help bring you down to normal levels.
-Eat a healthy diet and get regular exercise.
+Eat a healthy diet focused on limited sodium intake and get regular exercise.
 Also, maintain a healthy weight, avoid smoking and control your stress levels.
 Some evidence even shows that meditation can lower blood pressure.

 MYTH 2: You can stop taking medication when you feel better.